International Conference at the Department of Translation Studies

 The rapid development of artificial intelligence (AI) poses new challenges for language mediators.
 As machine translation systems are making great strides and many language services have come to be supported or partially automated by AI, the job market for human translators and interpreters is being redefined.
 However, humans remain indispensable to the language service industry – not only because they coordinate and correct machine output, but also because they continue to have the upper hand in certain areas of language mediation.
 There is widespread agreement that the benefits of human work are particularly evident in language services that require special creativity, which applies, for instance, to the transfer of pithy advertising slogans from one linguistic and cultural context to another, or to literary translation.
 At the same time, such language services are also gaining in importance overall, as witnessed, for example, by numerous publications on transcreation from recent years.
 Although AI is now also permanently transforming free speech production through applications such as ChatGPT, machines have so far lacked the contextual understanding that is required for high-quality transfers of nuanced and form-conscious texts between languages and cultures.
 For the time being, one shortcoming of machine translation is the fact that texts can only be grasped at the sentence level, not in their overall context.
 Nevertheless, AI-based applications are extremely useful tools for humans, even in highly sophisticated types of language mediation.
 In fact, in many creative industries specializing in language mediation and text design, the use of text creation software is already commonplace.
 Post-editing is booming and is increasingly finding its way into translation studies research and translator training.

-The Department of Translation Studies at the University of Innsbruck takes these developments as a point of departure to reflect on potential tensions emerging between human and machine contributions to creative work in language mediation.
-On January 11 and 12, 2024, perspectives on the theory, practice or didactics of translation and interpreting are equally welcome to address questions that may include but are not limited to the following topics:
+The Department of Translation Studies at the University of Innsbruck takes these developments as a point of departure to invite over 50 international conference participants to reflect on potential tensions emerging between human and machine contributions to creative work in language mediation.
+From January 11 to 13, 2024, perspectives on the theory, practice or didactics of translation and interpreting are equally welcome to address questions that may include but are not limited to the following topics: